mapbender/mapbender-documentation/en/book/installation/installation_git.rst

 * cURL    - command line tool for transferring data with URL syntax, supporting HTTP, HTTPS and more
 * pear    - PHP Extension and Application Repository
 * Phing   - `Phing <http://www.phing.info/>`_ Is Not GNU make; it's a PHP project build system or build tool based on ​Apache Ant.
-* php-dev - Of course the files for PHP5 module development.
+* php5-dev - Of course the files for PHP5 module development.

 Cloning the Repository